alinnman/celestial-navigation/README.md

 And the simple reason is of course the setup with mechanical devices (sextant and chronometer), built on centuries-old technology.
-But even with an error of 2-5 nautical miles you have a very tool in oceanic navigation.
-More precise navigation can of course start as soon as you make landfall (using triangulations) and of course using Dead Reckoning for shorter passages on smaller waters.
+But even with an error of 2-5 nautical miles you have a very useful tool in oceanic navigation.
+More precise navigation can of course start as soon as you make landfall (using triangulations) and of course you can use Dead Reckoning for shorter passages on smaller waters.

 An interesting question is how accurate results you could expect from Celestial Navigation.
 In order to answer this you may try